polyurichard/lectures/OOD/oo.md

 ## Interface

 An interface in OO defines a contract that a class agrees to follow.
-- This contract is a set of methods that the class must implement, providing the necessary behavior but not the specific implementation details.
-- The clients of the class will not be affected by implementation change

 The purpose of an interface is to specify a contract or behavior that classes can implement.
-There is no implementation provided in the interfac
 - An interface can provide *no implementation* at all.
-- Interface does not include any attributes: Interfaces in Java are used to declare methods that a class must implement, not to define the state of an object.
+- Interface does not include any attributes
+  - Interfaces in Java are used to declare methods that a class must implement, not to define the state of an object.

 ![Alt text](image-11.png)
-Let's begin by defining a simple `Weapon` interface with an `upgrade()` behavior.
+Let's begin by defining a  `Weapon` interface with `use` and `upgrade()` methods.

 ```java
 public interface Weapon {